WE THE DREAMER

 A digital art split scene with a group of five children on the left laughing and looking at a smartphone together, and a single boy on the right engrossed in his smartphone outdoors in a wooded area.

-Shutting Down the Scoreboard
+Testing the Scoreboard

 A painting of a heated argument among a group of people, with an elderly woman in a yellow jacket shouting at a man with white hair, surrounded by others with tense expressions.